Related Topics

 How can older adults prevent heart disease?

-In addition to getting adequate exercise every week, one of the most important things you can do to reduce your risk of heart disease is to take advantage of your Medicare preventative benefits.
+In addition to getting adequate exercise every week and following a heart-healthy diet, one of the most important things you can do to reduce your risk of heart disease is to take advantage of your Medicare preventative benefits.

 Below are four simple steps that can help you protect your heart and stay healthy as you age.